alpinedatalabs/ODST/README.md

 The initial beta release consists of four major topics

-* Linear Regression
+* Linear Regression - making predictions about real-world quantities
-* Logistic Regression
+* Logistic Regression - resolving questions with binary or yes/no outcomes
-* Random Forests
+* Random Forests - handling data where the number of variables is very high
-* K-Means Clustering
+* K-Means Clustering - discovering natural groupings or segments in  data

 Each of the above has at least three IPython Notebooks covering